dataproofer/Dataproofer/README.md

 + Require that test in the the suite's *index.js*
 + Add that test to the exports in index.js

-Tests are made up a few parts
+Tests are made up of a few parts

 #### .name()
 This is the name of your test, and how it appears in the test-selection screen as well as on the results page